bhisaac/5eFP/5eFP-SRD.md

 You gain one of the following features of your choice:

-- **_Colossus Slayer_.** Your tenacity can wear down the most potent foes.
-Once per turn, whenever you take the Attack action and hit a creature that is not at MAX Wounds with a weapon attack, the creature takes +1 damage.
+- **_Colossus Slayer_ (Turn).** Your tenacity can wear down the most potent foes.
+You take the Attack action and hit a creature that is not at MAX Wounds with a weapon attack.
+The creature takes +1 damage.
 - **_Giant Killer_ (Reaction).** When a Large or larger creature within 1 square of you hits or misses you with an attack, you can attack that creature immediately after its attack, provided that you can see the creature.
 - **_Horde Breaker_.** When you take the Attack action, you can make another attack with the same weapon against a different creature that is within 1 square of the original target and within range of your weapon.